venkatesh661/JavaScript-Todo-List/README.md

 - User can clear all tasks
 - User can switch status button freely to view task status
-- Tasks are divided into two categories : **All**, **Completed**
+- Tasks are divided into two categories : **All**, **Completed** -In this one users can search the task that he wants
 - Tasks and projects are managed with `localStorage`